liberland/docs/Terms and Conditions/residency-t&c.md

 #### § 2: No Warranties on Quality or Safety of Experience
 1. The Provider makes no warranty or representation with respect to the completeness, security, reliability, quality, accuracy, or availability of the Residency Services.
 Without limiting the foregoing.
 2. The Provider does not represent and does not warrant that the Residency Services, their content, or any secondary services or items obtained through the Residency Services will be accurate, reliable, error-free, or uninterrupted, that defects will be corrected, that the Residency Services, the websites, or the server(s) that makes them available are free of viruses or other harmful components, or that the Residency Services or any services or items obtained through the Residency Services will otherwise meet your needs or expectations.
 3. You understand that we cannot and do not guarantee or warrant that files available for downloading from the internet or the Residency Services will be free of viruses or other destructive code.
-You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for anti-virus protection and accuracy
+You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for anti-virus protection and accuracy of data input and output, and for maintaining a means external to our site for the protection and preservation of your data.

+## Section 3: Indemnification and Limitation of Liability
+### Article 7: Indemnification
+You agree to defend, indemnify, and hold harmless Liberland, Liberland Limited, their affiliates, licensors, and service providers, and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors, and assigns from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to your violation of these Terms and Conditions or your use of the Residency Services, including, but not limited to, any use of the Residency Services' content, services, and products other than as expressly authorized in these Terms and Conditions or your use of any information obtained from the Residency Services.

+### Article 8: Limitation of Liability
+To the fullest extent permitted by law, in no event shall Liberland, Liberland Limited, their affiliates, licensors, and service providers, and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors, and assigns be liable for damages of any kind, under any legal theory, arising out of or in connection with your use, or inability to use, the Residency Services, any websites linked to the Residency Services, any content on the Residency Services, or any services or items obtained through the Residency Services, including any direct, indirect, special, incidental, consequential, or punitive damages, including but not limited to, personal injury, pain and suffering, emotional distress, loss of revenue, loss of profits, loss of business or anticipated savings, loss of use, loss of goodwill, loss of data, and whether caused by tort (including negligence), breach of contract, or otherwise, even if foreseeable.

+## Section 5: Governing Law and Dispute Resolution

+### Article 8" Governing Law
+These Terms and Conditions, their subject matter, and their formation, as well as any related non-contractual disputes or claims, shall be governed by and construed in accordance with the laws of Liberland, without giving effect to any choice or conflict of law provision or rule (whether of Liberland or any other jurisdiction).

+### Article 9: Dispute Resolution
+Any dispute arising out of or in connection with these Terms and Conditions, including any question regarding their existence, validity, or termination, shall be referred to and finally resolved by arbitration under the Rules of the Liberland Arbitration Centre, which rules are deemed to be incorporated by reference into this Article 9.
+The number of arbitrators shall be one.
+The seat, or legal place, of arbitration shall be Liberland.
+The language to be used in the arbitral proceedings shall be English.